jhanaviB/CodeBloatGuard/README.md

 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Finds duplicated logic in a Python repo and flags it during PR review.
+This repo contains an agentic AI PR reviewer that uses repo-aware retrieval and multi-stage reasoning to detect duplicate logic and assess code reuse potential.

-Finds duplicated logic in a Python repo and flags it during PR review.
-Retrieval finds candidates by meaning (not shared words), a judge model decides.
+The retriever finds candidates by semantic meaning instead of shared words, which a `grep` will miss.
+When new code is added, we compare it with existing code to determine if there is an exact match or a similarity to the existing code.
+A judge and triage model efficiently make this decision.

 ![Architecture Diagram](images/cbg_architecture.png)
 ![S Diagram](images/cbg_architecture2.png)